dhis2/developer-portal/blog/2026-03-09-app-hub-guidance-for-external-service-integrations/index.md

 This change is reflected in the updated [App Hub Submission Guidelines](https://developers.dhis2.org/docs/guides/apphub-guidelines/).
 The use of hard-coded secrets is discouraged, and server-side synchronization processes are strongly recommended rather than browser-based ones.

 We recommend that all app maintainers implement these new security updates by **mid-June 2026** (ahead of the [DHIS2 Annual Conference](https://dac2026.dhis2.org/)).
 After the annual conference, the DHIS2 Extensibility Team will review all of the apps on the App Hub, and remove all apps that do not follow the updated security guidelines.
+To help with the migration, we have included an example of the old pattern and how it can be updated using routes.

 <!-- truncate -->